tmbo/questionary/README.md

 counts, so do not hesitate!

 1. Check for open issues, or open a new issue to start some discussion around a feature idea or bug.
-There is a [Contributor Friendly](https://github.com/tmbo/questionary/issues?direction=desc&labels=good+first+issue&page=1&sort=upd) tag for issues that should be ideal for people who are not familiar with the codebase yet.
+There is a [contributor friendly tag](https://github.com/tmbo/questionary/issues?direction=desc&labels=good+first+issue&page=1&sort=upd) for issues that should be ideal for people who are not familiar with the codebase yet.

 2. Fork [the repository](https://github.com/tmbo/questionary) on GitHub to start making your changes.